JillyCS15/sock-validator/README.md

 # Motivation

-SoCK Validator is part of the SoCK Framework project and part of our WOP 2022 paper titled "Validating Knowledge Graph Completeness Using SHACL".
+SoCK Validator is part of the SoCK Framework project and part of our WOP 2022 paper entitled "SoCK: SHACL on Completeness Knowledge".
 This project exists because of the rapid development of knowledge graphs.
 However, it is not supported by a good data quality, especially in terms of completeness.
-Therefore, the SoCK framework was developed as a pattern-oriented framework to support the creation and validation of knowledge about completeness in KGs.
+Therefore, the SoCK framework was developed as a pattern-oriented framework to support the creation and validation about completeness in KGs.
 All the developed patterns and their instantiations can be accessed <a href="https://sock.cs.ui.ac.id" target="_blank"><b>here</b></a>.
 Happy exploring!

 # Functions

-Here, the user has two options to use this library with **python file** that run in command line or **python notebook file**.
+Here, the user has two options to use this library with **Python file** that run in command line or **Python Notebook file**.

-If the user chooses the python file, there are three files that can be executed.
+If the user chooses the Python file, there are three files that can be executed.
-- ```prepare_data.py```,
+- ```prepare_data.py```, generates all the data to be validated.
-- ```generate_shape.py```,
+- ```generate_shape.py```, generates a shapes graph which contains a set of constraints that data should be conformed.
-- ```validate_completeness.py```,
+- ```validate_completeness.py```, performs a validation process and creates a report in csv file.

-On the other side, if the user chooses the python notebook file, there are several functions to perform completeness pattern instatiation and completeness validation.
+On the other side, if the user chooses the Python Notebook file, there are several functions to perform completeness pattern instatiation and completeness validation.

 - ```query_sparql```, performs query on a SPARQL endpoint.
 - ```get_data_prop```, gets all the required properties for a validation process.